Mayya, A-Level graduate

 It wasn’t that complicated.
 I had to collect some documents but the international department’s head of Algorithm helped me.
 They use a specialized website, like UCAS in England.
 The essay questions were diverse.
 I personally took one that talked about a talent or an identity that the student feels isn’t fully expressed through the common application, and I spoke about my creative writing.
 I interviewed with one of the universities, and it was arranged here in Moscow, because they had an alumnus here.

 Why did you choose America?

-I didn’t know what majors I would be applying to at the beginning of this year, and I was afraid I wouldn’t be able to chose by the deadline.
-In England you have to apply for one major, and in America you apply to a university and then choose your major.
-I only looked at the East Coast, I’ve been dreaming of studying in Boston or in New York for three years now, ever since I first came to America and saw everything.
+I didn’t know what majors I would be applying to at the beginning of the school year, and I was afraid I wouldn’t be able to chose by the deadline.
+In England, you have to apply for one major, and in America you apply to a university and then choose your major.
+I only looked at the East Coast, I had dreamed of studying in Boston or in New York for years, ever since I first came to America and saw everything.

 What kind of career do you think you are likely to enter after you finish university?